jessehansen/magicbus/README.md

 * Maintains a single connection to a single RabbitMQ server/vhost
 * Maintains channels for each producer/consumer in the app
 * Creates local (as opposed to cross-app) exchanges/queues/bindings for producers/consumers
-* Provides delayed retry support for consumers (planned, not implemented yet)
+* TODO: Provides delayed retry support for consumers

 You should have a single Broker for your entire deployable.
-That way the same connection is used between all your publishing and consuming routes, which is thought to be a RabbitMQ best practice.
+That way the same connection is used between all your publishing and consuming routes, which is a RabbitMQ best practice.

 ## Publisher